simonmcallister0210/cognito-srp-helper/README.md

 # 🔐 Cognito SRP Helper

-Using the CognitoIdentityServiceProvider from the AWS SDK, we can authenticate a user using SRP (secure remote password).
-SRP can be used for basic password verification using the USER_SRP_AUTH or CUSTOM_AUTH flow.
-The problem here (and the reason this project exists) is that the SRP logic needs to be implemented by the developer, and there aren't a lot of libraries available to do this for you.
-The options that are available include:

-- [Warrant](https://github.com/capless/warrant) - A Python library that implements the SRP logic for you.
-This solution works well, but there isn't a JavaScript version we can use with the AWS SDK

-- [amazon-cognito-identity-js](https://www.npmjs.com/package/amazon-cognito-identity-js) - Cognito Identity SDK, which also implements the SRP logic for you.
-This is [what Amplify uses under the hood](https://github.com/aws-amplify/amplify-js/tree/main/packages/amazon-cognito-identity-js).
-The problem with this package is the setup and interface.
-To setup you either have to download the bundle via NPM and include it via a HTML script tag, or you bundle the package yourself with webpack, which isn't ideal if you don't want to mess with the build config of your project.
-The interface of the project is also different to the standard [AWS Cognito SDK](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_Operations.html).
-If you're already using the standard SDK it may clutter your code if you have to refer to another seperate SDK to interact with Cognito
+A JavaScript helper class used to calculate the values required for SRP authentication in AWS Cognito

+If you've ever tried to use the in-built SRP authentication flows in Cognito (either through USER_SRP_AUTH or CUSTOM_AUTH) using initiateAuth or respondToAuthChallenge, you may have encountered holes in the documentation that don't explain specific fields (SRP_A, TIMESTAMP, PASSWORD_CLAIM_SIGNATURE).
+You may also notice that there are no SDK functions that will generate values for these fields, leaving you stuck and unable to progress.
+This helper class was created to bridge the missing support for SRP authentication in AWS Cognito, providing functions that will handle the necessary calculations needed to complete the authentication flow

-This package will implement the SRP logic for you in JavsScript, without the need to stray away from the AWS SDK
+This package will implement the SRP logic for you in JavsScript, without the need to stray away from the AWS SDK.
+It mimics the official AWS SRP implementation from [amazon-cognito-identity-js](https://www.npmjs.com/package/amazon-cognito-identity-js), but improves on it by removing the need for callbacks, and removing its internal state, making more readable, testable, and re-usable

 ## Usage